nementic-games/mesh-debugging/README.md

 ### Mesh Info

-A tool to draw Gizmos in the SceneView which indicate mesh normals and list basic statistics such as vertex count.
+A tool to draw Gizmos in the SceneView which indicate mesh normals and also lists basic statistics such as vertex count.

 ### Scene View Shading

-Chose from a set of shaders to color objects in the scene to debug mesh properties such as vertex colors, local normals or UVs.
+Choose from a set of shaders to color objects in the scene to debug mesh properties such as vertex colors, local normals or UVs.

 ### Compatibility